 Prevention is Key

 Zombies are hard to get rid of once they breach your shelter.
 They seem to multiply faster than you can kill them.
 Similarly, the rate at which new viruses and malware are reproducing is astounding and traditional security solutions are losing the battle.
 Detection is no longer enough.
 Instead, the key to surviving both a zombie apocalypse and a cyber attack is prevention.
 Don’t wait for zombies to invade before boarding up your windows and securing your doors.
-Likewise, don’t wait to get a virus on your computer before installing an Antivirus.
+Likewise, don’t wait to get a virus on your computer before you install a Windows 10 Antivirus.

 With Comodo Internet Security (CIS), you get the best prevention there is – a complete prevention, detection and cure system for your computer.
 That’s because Comodo Internet Security 6.3 offers 360° protection against internal and external threats by combining a powerful antivirus, an enterprise class packet filtering firewall and an advanced host intrusion prevention system called Defense+.